Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--product-and-strategy.md

 switching cost
-System of Work = A connected portfolio of products with clear and discrete value propositions; built on a common platform and data model; can help implement an opinionated set of practices for effective teamwork across all kinds of teams target try/test/graduate
+System of Work = A connected portfolio of products with clear and discrete value propositions; built on a common platform and data model; can help implement an opinionated set of practices for effective teamwork across all kinds of teams target top complaints -- actual case J. -- 01 Performance and Speed top complaints -- actual case J. -- 02 User Interface and Usability top complaints -- actual case J. -- 03 Onboarding and Adoption: Simplify the onboarding process to make it easy for non-technical users to adopt the product. top complaints -- actual case J. -- 04 Customization and Flexibility: Enable easier project setup with templates and pre-configured workflows.
+Expand customization options to include tailored templates, custom fields, views, dashboards and reports, and colour coding. top complaints -- actual case J. -- 05 Task and Project Management Enhancements: Improve features for task dependencies and tasks that need to be tracked against multiple teams/projects.
+Develop spreadsheet-like views with functionalities like copy/paste, formulas, and conditional formatting. top complaints -- actual case J. -- 06 Reporting and Visualization: Strengthen reporting and visualization features to provide clear, customizable dashboards, project summaries, and roadmaps that can be easily interpreted by teams and executives. top complaints -- actual case J. -- 07 Communication and Collaboration: Improve external collaboration features to facilitate working with partners and stakeholders who may not have full access to the product top complaints -- actual case J. -- 08 Integration and Automation: Enhance integration capabilities with popular related tools and platforms.
+Improve automation features to reduce manual repetitive tasks and streamline workflows. top complaints -- actual case J. -- 09 Blended Features and Cross-Platform Integration: Explore the possibility of blending features from the suite to offer a more holistic project management experience. top complaints -- actual case J. -- 10 Training and Support: Provide dedicated training resources and support tailored for targe teams, including guides on using the product for targeted tasks. top complaints -- actual case J. -- 11 Positioning and Value Proposition try/test/graduate
 User Experience Research (UXR) https://medium.com/getting-started-in-user-experience-and-design vendor lock-in